Twelfth grade: Finland

-The twelfth grade is the third and usually last year (a fourth-year is possible) of high school or secondary school (or Gymnasium) The students graduate from high school usually around 18, with some 17 or 19.
-The twelfth grade is shorter than the previous ones because the twelfth graders' lessons end in February and they go on to take their final exams shortly afterward.
+The twelfth grade is the third and usually last year (a fourth-year is possible) of high school or secondary school (or Gymnasium).
+The students graduate from high school at around 18, with some 17 or 19.
+The twelfth grade is shorter than previous because the twelfth graders' lessons end in February and they go on to take their final exams shortly afterward.
 Compulsory education ends after the twelfth grade, and it is completely optional for a student to continue into fourth-year.